No-Hair Theorem in the Wake of Event Horizon Telescope: Discussion and Conclusion

 \section{Discussion and Conclusion}

-The wonderful first image recorded of M87* BH shadow by the EHT team is caused we no longer think of these weird objects as fancy ones rather now more than ever they are a perceptible reality that let us perform the strong-field tests of the GTR and fundamental physics.
-Data analysis released by EHT collaboration indicates that the standard Kerr metric able to well-described the M87* BH shadow.
-However, this does not mean excluding other classes of BH solutions such that within the window opened by EHT measurements of M87*, there can still be a chance for them to stay in the competition.
+The first super-captured image of the M87* BH shadow by the EHT team made us no longer think of these strange objects as fantasies.
+Actually, now more than ever this compact object imagine as a perceptible reality that lets us perform the strong-field tests of the GTR and fundamental physics.
+Data analysis released by EHT collaboration indicates that the standard Kerr metric can well-describe the M87* BH shadow.
+However, this does not mean the exclusion of other classes of BH solutions that fall down within the window opened by EHT measurements of M87*, and therefore there can still be a chance for them to stay in the competition.